Article first published October 2013, updated May 2019

 Adding star ratings to your email

-The most suitable star ratings form we could find was Chris Coyier’s “Star ratings with very little CSS“.
-Not only is the CSS used fairly straightforward, but it doesn’t require images, or any other external assets – making it very lightweight, too.
-Plus, they just look darn cool.
+The most suitable star ratings form we could find was Chris Coyier’s “Star ratings with very little CSS.”
+Not only is the CSS used fairly straightforward, but it doesn’t require images or any other external assets, making it very lightweight too.
 Here’s the code and an example, adapted for email.

 How about email client support?

-Once added to your email campaign, these star ratings simply work across all email clients.
-However where there is variation is in how the stars are highlighted, either when you hover over them, or tap your star rating of choice.
+Once added to your email campaign, these star ratings work across all email clients.
+However, there’s variation in how the stars are highlighted, either when you hover over them or tap your star rating of choice.